 In order to ensure that program courses are taught at the highest possible level, applicants without a major or minor in psychology must have completed, prior to admission, at a bachelor's level or above, the following courses:

-Philadelphia College of Osteopathic Medicine (PCOM) participates in PsyCAS, the centralized application service for graduate study in psychology.
+Philadelphia College of Osteopathic Medicine (PCOM) participates in GradCAS, the centralized application service for graduate study in psychology.

-Letters of Recommendation can be sent through the evaluator portal on PsyCAS or directly to PCOM Admissions in .pdf format to email@example.com.
+Letters of Recommendation can be sent through the evaluator portal on GradCAS or directly to PCOM Admissions in .pdf format to email@example.com.

 Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of:

 This program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
-Students will be accepted into the program until a class size of approximately 35 students is reached.
+Students will be accepted into the MS in Counseling and Psychology program until a class size of approximately 35 students is reached.
 Classes begin in the fall term (early August).

-Prior to enrollment, all candidates are required to complete the College's Technical Standards for Admission and Matriculation.
+Prior to enrollment, all candidates are required to complete the College's Technical Standards for Admission and Matriculation (PDF).